scotrug/scotrug.github.io/_posts/2013-07-18-july-lightning-talks.md

 title: Edinburgh July 18 Lightning talks
 ---

-We'll be back at our usual Ediburgh haunt of FreeAgent Towers in July for a series of fun-fun lightning talks.
+We'll be back at our usual Edinburgh haunt of FreeAgent Towers in July for a series of fun-fun lightning talks.

 John Daniels will be talking to us about private clouds.